Groundwater Table Determinations

 - Holes should be well marked with a lath and ribbons to increase visibility.
 All holes must be clearly marked and numbered or lettered and match the most current site plan.

-- A minimum of three holes supporting a consistent design type is required, spaced no greater than 150 feet apart, and encompassing the entire future design area (primary and reserve).
-Site conditions and type of anticipated septic system will determine the optimum number of holes for the tested area.
-Each groundwater hole is generally considered representative of a 75 foot radius except when an adjacent hole shows conditions dissimilar enough to warrant a different system design.
+- A minimum of three holes (more may be required depending on anticipated OWTS dispersal area size) supporting a consistent design type is required, spaced to encompass the entire future design areas (both primary and reserve).
+Site conditions and type of anticipated septic system will determine the required number of holes for the tested area.
+Each groundwater hole is considered representative of a 50 feet radius except when an adjacent hole shows conditions dissimilar enough to warrant a different system design.
 Then additional holes may be required to demonstrate suitable separation to groundwater.
 For example, when the intended design is a 12 inches subsurface drip system and two holes yield 36 inches to groundwater and one hole yields 28 inches, then an additional hole with a groundwater depth of at least 36 inches will be needed between the dissimilar holes.

 - The setup of the holes must occur a minimum of 24 hours prior to the requested observation date.
 If the holes are prepared too far in advance of the observation, accuracy of the readings may be impacted by silting effect, damage to the pipes, and other factors.
 All holes that are setup 24 hours prior to the requested observation date must be left in place to be observed by Permit Sonoma staff.